Ulmus pumila: Cultivation

 U. pumila was introduced into Spain as an ornamental, probably during the reign of Philip II (1556–98), and from the 1930s into Italy.
-In these countries it has naturally hybridized with the field elm (U. minor).
-In Italy it was widely used in viniculture, notably in the Po valley, to support the grape vines until the 1950s, when the demands of mechanization made it unsuitable.
+In these countries, it has naturally hybridized with the field elm (U. minor).
+In Italy, it was widely used in viniculture, notably in the Po River Valley, to support the grape vines until the 1950s, when the demands of mechanization made it unsuitable.

 Three specimens were supplied by the Späth nursery of Berlin to the Royal Botanic Garden Edinburgh (RBGE) in 1902 as U. pumila, in addition to specimens of the narrow-leaved U. pumila cultivar 'Pinnato-ramosa'.
 One was planted in RBGE; the two not planted in the Garden may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city.
 Kew Gardens obtained specimens of U. pumila from the Arnold Arboretum in 1908 and, as U. pekinensis, via the Veitch Nurseries in 1910 from William Purdom in northern China.
 A specimen obtained from Späth and planted in 1914 stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
 The tree was propagated and marketed by the Hillier & Sons nursery, Winchester, Hampshire, from 1962 to 1977, during which time over 500 were sold.
 More recently, the popularity of U. pumila in the Great Britain has been almost exclusively as a bonsai subject, and mature trees are largely restricted to arboreta.
 In the UK the TROBI Champions grow at Thorp Perrow Arboretum, Yorkshire, 19 m × 70 cm in 2004, and at St Ann's Well Gardens, Hove, Sussex 20 m × 60 cm in 2009.